TrenboloneSandwitch/movie-for-tonight/README.md

 # Movie for tonight

-- App for chooseing movie for the evening screening
+- App for Choosing a Movie for the Evening Screening
-- **Tech Stack**: Typescript, Remix, Prisma, Tailwind Vitest,
+- **Tech Stack**: Typescript, Remix, Prisma, Tailwind, Vitest, Zod, Conform

 ## Development